vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Accounts/accounts.md

   - Enter the name and email address of the user you want to invite.
   - Once the invitation is created, it is marked as 'READY' and can be sent.
   - When the invitation recipient clicks on the link to begin the sign-up process, the invitation is updated to 'ACCEPTED'.
-  - An invitation is marked as 'COMPLETED' when the user has successfully created a user account.
+  - An invitation is marked as 'COMPLETED' when the user has successfully joined the account.
 * You can track whether the invitation is 'READY', 'ACCEPTED', or 'COMPLETED'
   - The 'READY' state is designated by an amber icon.
-  - The 'ACCEPTED' state is designated by half amber and green icon.
+  - The 'ACCEPTED' state is designated by half-amber and green icon.
   - The 'COMPLETED' state is designated by a green icon.

-**You can revoke the invitation before the recipient accepts the invitation.
+**You can Revoke the invitation before the recipient accepts the invitation.
 You may re-invite the user at a later time.**